 Increasingly in the modern working culture, businesses are pushed (and are pushing) further towards having diverse, inclusive workforces.
 This is great to see!
 What is less encouraging is the number of companies who seem to see this as nothing more than a box-checking exercise.
 Phrases like “We need more women in tech”, when said without the understanding of why these are important concepts is perhaps as bad, if not worse than the status quo.
 When you fill a position with a ‘diverse’ member of staff without considering what they bring to your organisation you risk an employee who doesn’t feel included as part of the whole.
-Diversity and inclusion go hand in hand; as the Global Diversity Practice puts it: “In simple terms, diversity is the mix and inclusion is getting the mix to work well together.”Knowing how to get that mix to work well together is the key to maximising the success of your business.
+Diversity, inclusion and belonging go hand in hand; as the Global Diversity Practice puts it: “In simple terms, diversity is the mix and inclusion is getting the mix to work well together.”Knowing how to get that mix to work well together is the key to maximising the success of your business.

 I’m sure many HR staff have heard all the above countless times before!
 Yet in some cases, it still feels as though the staff who bring diversity are not able to flourish.
 In some cases, they may actively be denied the opportunity to do so because what they suggest is “Not part of their job”.
 Enter the Adventurer’s Perspective:

 I’ve coined this term from my own personal life running tabletop roleplaying games, such as the likes of the well-known Dungeons & Dragons.
-Something happens within this surrounding that I have rarely, if ever seen in the world of business.
+Something happens within this surrounding that I have rarely, if ever, seen in the world of business.

 At the beginning of a campaign, a group of people sit around at the table to discuss the needs of the team within the context of the framework established by the ‘Dungeon Master’.
 In this example, you can liken the Dungeon Master to the CEO, MD or the board – whoever in your business is behind the vision.
 The players around the table, ready with their dice and pencils to create the characters to tackle this adventure are looking to assemble the right people with the right skills to get the job done.
 They are the management and HR team.